 PZ Cussons said that despite “challenging markets” it saw good prospects for continued growth, supported by a focus on new and improved product ranges in order to grow sales.

 It raised its interim dividend by 7.7 percent to 2.53 pence.

-percent of its sales in Africa, growth was improving across all
+The UK market in particular had put in a “robust” performance, Cussons said, while in Nigeria, which makes up 90 percent of its sales in Africa, growth was improving across all segments.